From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 Thorough Inspection & Damage Assessment

 The first and most critical step in effective wildlife damage repair is understanding exactly what you’re dealing with — and where the damage has occurred.
-At Titus Restoration, our process begins with a meticulous, top-to-bottom inspection of your home, especially focusing on attics, crawlspaces, basements, and rooflines — the places wild animals love to invade.
+At Titus Contracting, our process begins with a meticulous, top-to-bottom inspection of your home, especially focusing on attics, crawlspaces, basements, and rooflines — the places wild animals love to invade.

 During our wildlife inspection, we search for: